Pep Versus Tuchel Part Three: Warming Up

 That being said, here are some predictions and some overall ramblings.

-In the best scenario, with all of the best players now actually on the pitch, we’ll see a game that in the best scenario ends up like Barcelona – Bayern Munich in 2014/15: two teams that want the ball and fight over every yard.
-The most likely scenario is what we say in the two earlier matches: a lot of passing between defenders and midfielders, unable to get past the press, unwilling to take a lot of risks with their positioning.
+In the best scenario, with all of the best players now actually on the pitch, we’ll see a game like Barcelona against Bayern Munich in 2015: two teams that want the ball and fight over every yard.
+The most likely scenario is what we saw in the two earlier matches: a lot of passing between defenders and midfielders, unable to get past the press, unwilling to take a lot of risks with their positioning.